 The Macquarie University Arboretum comprises all the trees and shrubs on campus.
-These trees, growing in natural and planted habitats, provide a valuable resource for teaching and research and a pleasing and relaxing environment for the enjoyment of staff, students and visitors to the University.
-The Arboretum also provides habitat for many native birds and animals.
+These trees, growing in natural and planted habitats, provide a valuable resource for teaching and research, and a pleasing and relaxing environment for the enjoyment of staff, students and visitors to the University.
+The Arboretum provides habitat for many native birds and animals.

 Native Bushland at Macquarie University

 The Arboretum website contains information on the following topics:

 Launched in 2010, the Arboretum commemorates hundreds of years of botanical land use; from occupation by the Darug people, through development of market gardens, to the present day park-like landscape of the University campus.